-We talked to Nadja Perroulaz, co-founder of Liip, about user experience optimization for websites and this is what she said about it.
+Nadja Perroulaz, the co-founder of Liip, tells us about user experience optimization for websites.

 First of all, how are you and your family doing in these COVID-19 times?